broesamle/clip_8/README.md

 Compatibility / Browser support
 -------------------------------

-Clip_8 makes extensive use of _inline SVG_, _Javascript_, and the _DOM_.
+Clip_8 makes extensive use of _inline SVG_, _JS_, and the _DOM_.
 Not all browsers implement all required parts of the [SVG DOM Interface](https://www.w3.org/TR/SVG11/struct.html#DOMInterfaces]), i.e. `SVGElement.getIntersectionList` provides crucial functionality (successfully tested only in Chrome, at the time of writing).

 Please check [Issue 9]https://github.com/broesamle/clip_8/issues/9 and related issues for more information on browser support.